Shopify partners with Facebook to expand payment option

-San Francisco, Feb 10 (IANS) E-commerce platform Shopify has partnered with Facebook to bring its checkout and payment processing system -- Shop Pay -- to Facebook and Instagram.
+San Francisco: E-commerce platform Shopify has partnered with Facebook to bring its checkout and payment processing system -- Shop Pay -- to Facebook and Instagram.

 The Shop Pay option will first be available to Instagram users and will roll out on Facebook Shops, the social media company's platform for small businesses, in the next few weeks.